drhayes/drhayes.io/src/principles/dont-wield-weapons-forged-by-the-right-to-fight-the-culture-war.md

 ---
-title: Dont wield weapons forged by the right to fight the culture war'
+title: Dont wield weapons forged by the right to fight the culture war
 date: 2023-07-27T14:20:25.762Z
 description: I refuse to use soundbites and catch-phrases created by right-wing pundits in my discourse.
 ---